Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
-- Proper Room and Slide controls.
+- Rewrite the slide controls
 - A database as the backbone of the room system.
 - Create images for the basic tools.
 - My "OCD" wants the icons' sizes to be powers of two.